 Terra Sancta Museum of Nazareth

-The Nazareth Terra Sancta Museum is a humble, yet significant presentation of artifacts uncovered in the vicinity of the Church of Annunciation.
-These artifacts illustrate well the history of the church through the Ages, from Canaanite to Modern times.
+The Nazareth Terra Sancta Museum is a humble yet significant presentation of artifacts uncovered near the Church of Annunciation.
+These artifacts illustrate the church’s history well through the Ages, from Canaanite to Modern times.

 History of Nazareth’s Terra Sancta Museum